multiplexcuriosus/mosaic/README.md

 ### Rectifier
 Now you might realise that the images got all squeezed into a rectangular shape no matter what their original dimension was.
 To overcome this problem I have written a processing sketch which takes iterates over all images in a directory and

-a) rotates them 90 degrees clockwise if they are vertical (height > width)
+a) Rotates them 90 degrees clockwise if they are vertical (height > width)

-b) positions them centered into a new image, keeping its original dimension
+b) Positions them centered into a new image, keeping its original dimension

-c) fills the leftover space with the average color of the image
+c) Fills the leftover space with the average color of the image

 To use rectify.pde you need to do the following: